nagisaando/algorithm/NOTE.md

 ### Traversals
 there are different ways in which you can visit the nodes of a tree.

+#### Depth First Search
+These types of traversal are known as "Depth First Search" => It is run as "stack"

 - pre order: visit node first (we will do something for root node first)
 - in order: visit node in the middle (we will do something for root node in the middle)
 - post order: visit node in the end (we will do something for root node in the end)

+#### Breadth First search
+Also there is another one called Breadth First search which is opposite to Depth First Search and uses Queue

+- we don't need to recurse the tree.
+- Queue (first in first out) <-> Stack (first in last out)
+- tree level kind of visiting
+- O of N but If we use javascript array, it will be O of N square, because we have to use shift, unshift which is O of N and not efficient